January 31, 2019/ bristoldental/ 0

 Would you rather do tooth extraction aftercare than brushing your teeth for at least 3 minutes?
 Simple math, right?
 If you’re worried to arrive late in class or work, improve your routine the next day.
 Moreso, make sure that you put more time allowance to take care of your teeth.
 Don’t even think about skipping the brush and just gargle on mouthwash.
 That’s just downright asking for dental issues.

-Your Toronto dentist strictly advises not to plant babies a kiss, especially on the face.
+Your Mississauga dentist strictly advises not to plant babies a kiss, especially on the face.
 Interestingly, infants don’t have tooth decay bacteria, however, they easily acquire one from parents or guardian.
 Aside from kisses, blowing on hot food also contracts disease-causing bacteria to the little one.

 If you’re guilty of doing one or two from any of the above, make sure that you watch it next time.
 Maintain a proper oral hygiene practice and see your dentist twice a year for a healthy, new you!